Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

 Hence, if we remove a mode near the edge of the {\it spectrum} of the CUE kernel ($m < 2j $), the linear statistics $\Xi g_j$ is not Gaussian in the limit $N\to\infty$.
-Moreover we can check that the variance is bounded with the same choices of parameters,
+Moreover we can check that the variance is bounded:

-This implies that the {\it limit} as $N\to\infty$ of the determinantal process with correlation kernel $K_p^N$ is not a Gaussian process.
+This implies that, if it exists, the limit as $N\to\infty$ of the determinantal process with correlation kernel $K_p^N$ is not a Gaussian process.
 In particular, even if the correlation kernel is reproducing, we can get non-Gaussian behavior.
-This example also shows that it is the {\it edge} of the spectrum of the correlation kernel which is influencing the distribution of the point process, see also theorem 4 in~\cite{Soshnikov_01}.
-Moreover, by lemma~\ref{thm:CUE_cumulants}, we can check that when removing $M$ modes at the {\it edge} of the spectrum, all cumulants are $O(M)$ for large $N$.
+This example also shows that it is the {\it edge} of the spectrum of the correlation kernel which is influencing the distribution of the point process, see also theorem~4 in~\cite{Soshnikov_01}.
+Moreover, using lemma~\ref{thm:CUE_cumulants}, we can also check that when removing $M$ different modes at the {\it edge} of the spectrum, all cumulants are of order $M$ for large $N$.
 Hence, if we remove sufficiently many modes, the system begins to behave like a Poisson process when~$N\to\infty$.
-Finally, note that according to equation (\ref{Bernouilli}), removing modes is comparable to smoothing the spectrum of the correlation kernel.
-Thus this example motivates why the modified ensembles of definition~\ref{modified_GUE} are not Gaussian at the critical scale ($\delta=\alpha$).
-Actually, the strategy to prove equation (\ref{G4'}) is the same as in this example but the computations are much more complicated.
+Finally, note that according to (\ref{Bernoulli}), removing modes is comparable to smoothing the spectrum of the correlation kernel.
+Hence, this example illustrates why the modified ensembles of definition~\ref{modified_GUE} are not Gaussian at the critical scale ($\delta=\alpha$).
+Actually, the strategy to obtain (\ref{G4'}) is the same as in this example but the computations are much more complicated.